 - 1. Evaluate Alternative to obtain a Matcher m1. - 2.
 Evaluate Term to obtain a Matcher m2. - 3.
 Return an internal Matcher closure that takes two arguments, a State x and a Continuation c, and performs the following: - 1.
-Create a Continuation d that takes a State argument y and returns the result of calling m2(y, c). - 2.
-Call m1(x, d) and return its result.
+Create a Continuation d that takes a State argument y and returns the result of calling $m_2(y, c)$ . - 2.
+Call mI(x, d) and return its result.

 NOTE Consecutive Terms try to simultaneously match consecutive portions of the input String.
-If the left Alternative, the right Term, and the sequel of the regular expression all have choice points, all choices in the sequel are tried before moving on to the next choice in the right Term, and all choices in the right Term are tried before moving on to the next choice in the right Term, and all choices in the right Term are tried before moving on to the next choice in the left Alternative.
+If the left Alternative, the right Term, and the sequel of the regular expression all have choice points, all choices in the sequel are tried before moving on to the next choice in the right Term, and all choices in the right Term are tried before moving on to the next choice in the left Alternative.